AnnetteJing/AnnetteJing.github.io/_posts/2019-07-10-Cartan–Dieudonne.md

 but this contradicts the result $$det(\sigma) = 1_F$$ we have from [lemma 2](#lemma-2).

-And thus we have completed the proof!
+And thus we have completed the proof. :)